Frequently Asked Questions

 Q.) LED Strip light is only available in 5 metre reels, can I trim it down?

-A.) Yes you can trim the LED strips onto the copper dots or solder joints.
+A.) Yes you can trim the LED strips on the copper dots or solder joints.
 For 12v LED tape it is every 3 LEDs, for 24v it is every 6 LEDs.
+Exact cut points are listed on all of our LED Tapes.

 Q.) If I cut down my LED lights, how do I then connect it to a Driver unit?

 If you do not have any wires to work with you can either choose a connection cable, which involves a push on connector that the LED tape slides in to OR you can solder a cable directly onto the copper dots (to be performed by qualified electricians).

 To choose your connection cable you will need to match the tape width with the connector.
-If you have an 8mm wide tape, you will need an 8mm wide connector.
+If you have an 8mm width tape, you will need an 8mm width connector.
 The same applies to each tape.

 The tape width is written on our product descriptions.

 Q.) I’ve read that the connection cables only work on certain LED tapes, why is this?

 The connection cables we sell involve a clasp, if you choose an LED tape which has more than 120 LED’s per metre the LED’s will get in the way of the clasp.
-The only solution for tape which has more than 60 LED’s per metre is to solder a cable directly onto the tape.
+The only solution for tape which has more than 120 LED’s per metre is to solder a cable directly onto the tape.
 We can do this for you at a fee if you email us instructions on your project.

 Also most of our connection cables won’t work on waterproof LEDs as the silicone coating/tubing will get in the way.